 The Company maintains an allowance for doubtful accounts for estimated losses resulting from the inability of its customers to make required payments.
 The Company establishes and monitors the allowance for doubtful accounts based on the credit risk of specific customers, customer concentrations, historical trends and other information.
 Although the Company believes its allowance is sufficient, if the financial condition of the Company's customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required.
 Concentrations of credit risk with respect to accounts receivable are limited due to the large number of customers comprising the Company's customer base and their dispersion across many different geographical regions.
-Substantially all customer returns are under warranty by the Company's manufacturers.
-Accordingly, the Company's risk of loss for customer returns is mitigated.
+Substantially all customer returns relate to products that are believed to be under warranty by the Company's manufacturers.
+Accordingly, the Company believes that its risk of loss for customer returns is mitigated.